scharfmn/translation-by-distance/README.md

-# xlang · cross-language distance
+# xlanguage · cross-language distance

-Uses Levenshtein distances to transform text into words from another language of your choice
+Use Levenshtein distances to transform text into words from another language of your choice

 The results are not necessarily (or usually) grammatical in that language